-When you’re getting your camping preparations together, it doesn’t hurt to look in your own cupboards.
-Grab a plastic storage container with a lid and create an on-the-go kitchen kit with old knives, cutlery, pots, and pans.
+Take a look around your own kitchen before you head to the gear shop.
+Because you’re car camping and not backpacking, you don’t need an ultralight cooking setup.
+Grab a plastic tub or a milk crate and create an on-the-go kitchen kit with old knives, cutlery, pots, and pans.
 Don’t have anything at home you’re ready to take on the road?
-Visit your local Goodwill, thrift store or dollar store to scout out cheap, reliable options.
-If you’re working on saving up for a nice sleeping bag, or aren’t in the market for one just yet, pack up a set of old sheets and bedding for your four-wheeled chateau.
+Visit your local Goodwill, thrift store, or dollar store to scout out cheap, reliable options.

 Budget-Friendly Car Camping Gear

-Not all budget-friendly gear is reliable, but there are actually more options than you think.
-Head over to your local REI or Walmart to find affordable options for campers everywhere.
-Here are some of our recommendations for economical camping gear!
+Not all budget-friendly gear is reliable, but there are actually more decent options on the market than you might think.
+Here are a few of our top recommendations for economical camping gear:

-- Aqua-Tainer — If you’re traveling to public lands, you’re going to need an efficient water supply.
-Skip buying water jugs at the gas station and start packing your water from home.
-This Aqua-Tainer holds 7 gallons of water and has a screw-on vent and spigot perfect for filling up containers and flowing a steady stream of water.
+- Aqua-Tainer — If you’re dispersed camping on public lands, carrying your own water supply is critical.
+Forget buying water jugs at the gas station and start packing water from home.
+This Aqua-Tainer holds 7 gallons of water and has a screw-on vent and spigot perfect for filling up smaller water bottles and washing dishes.

 Car camping, at least to us, is about freedom, exploration, and adventure.
 It’s about sharing good times with better people.
 While having the right gear can certainly help make your car camping experience more enjoyable, a tight budget needn’t keep you from enjoying the great outdoors.
 We hope these tips and tricks help you get creative, re-think gear acquisition and trip prep, and car camp with confidence.

 Thanks for reading, and we’ll see you on the road.